QuickBooks Receipt Forwarding Errors: The Complete Troubleshooting Guide

 Sender permissions silently downgraded

-Root cause: Receipt forwarding requires at least “Standard user with vendor access” (or a custom role that includes Expense transactions).
-If an admin downgrades the user during a routine role cleanup, the Manage Senders toggle stays visibly green but the permission check fails silently.
+Root cause: Receipt forwarding requires at least standard permissions with Vendor access.
+If an admin downgrades the user during a routine role cleanup, the forwarding sender can look enabled while the permission check still fails.

 Admin removed your sender during a team cleanup

-Fix: Ask whoever manages your QuickBooks company to re-add you in Bookkeeping → Receipts → Manage Senders.
+Fix: Ask whoever manages your QuickBooks company to re-enable you in Manage forwarding email.
 Set a team convention so senders are never removed without checking who actively forwards receipts.

 Basic sender auth (first-time setup, toggling a brand-new email on) is covered in the main guide.
 If this is your very first forward and you are getting the “not set up” message, start with the setup walkthrough before trying the three fixes above.